dshukertjr/spot/README.md

     created_at timestamp with time zone default timezone('utc' :: text, now()) not null );
 comment on table public.likes is 'Holds all of the like data created by thee users.';

+alter table public.likes enable row level security;
+create policy "Likes are viewable by everyone. " on public.likes for select using (true);
+create policy "Users can insert their own likes." on public.likes for insert with check (auth.uid() = creator_uid);
+create policy "Users can delete own likes." on public.likes for delete using (auth.uid() = creator_uid);

 CREATE TABLE IF NOT EXISTS public.hashtags (
     id uuid not null primary key,